davidnalesnik/frontend-nanodegree-feedreader/README.md

 3. A test that added feeds show up on screen.
 This functionality is not implemented and _the test fails_.

 4. A test that removed feeds disappear from the onscreen feed menu.
-Like the above, this is not yet the case and accordingly, _the test faile_.
+Like the above, this is not yet the case and accordingly, _the test fails_.